jamedeus/micropython-smarthome/sensors/readme.md

     - The `placeholder` keyword indicates that the [config generator script](CLI/config_generator.py) should prompt the user for input.
     - The `_type` parameter must be pre-filled with the same value as `config_name`.
     - The `schedule` and `targets` parameters must be empty
-- `rule_prompt`: Determines which rule prompt is shown by the config generator script, options:
+- `rule_prompt`: Determines which rule prompt is shown by the config generator script (in the future this will also determine configuration options in the web frontend).
+Available options:
     - `standard`: User may select "Enabled" or "Disabled"
     - `int_range`: User may select an integer, fade rule, "Enabled", or "Disabled"
     - `float_range`: User may select a float, "Enabled", or "Disabled"
     - `on_off`: User may select "On", "Off", "Enabled", or "Disabled"
+- `rule_limits`: Required for sensors which accept int/float rules, ignored for all others.
+Should contain 2 integers representing the minimum and maximum supported rules.

 ## Integrating new sensor classes